opensvc/docs.opensvc.com/source/agent.daemon.heartbeats.rst

 This driver reads and writes on a dedicated disk, using O_DIRECT|O_SYNC|O_DSYNC on a block device on Linux.
 Other operating systems must use raw char device.

+* The rx thread loop over peer nodes and for each reads its heartbeat data at its reserved slot device offset
+* The tx thread write to its reserved slot offset on the device

 ::

         [hb#2]